-How to Apply - Research Programs @ Sydney Law School
+How to Apply - The University of Sydney Law School's Research Programs

 There are two steps involved in making an application to a research program:

 - Expression of interest